ruggeri/task-manager/README.md

 # TODOs

 **Yes**
+* Record completion as a task event.
 * Fix `Scroller` to limit results again.
 * Have recurring tasks.
 * Have ability to view tasks completed today.
 * Try to build in some "reflection" aspect.

 **Maybe**
-* Add ability to "sleep" a task.
 * Deal with duplication of `TaskUpdateAction`.
 * Add whether the task needs outside travel.